Capital Market Expectations

 - Sample statistics: sample means, variances, and correlations

-: taking a weighted average of two estimates of the same parameter—one based on historical sample data and the other based on some other source or informationTime series estimation
+Shrinkage estimation: taking a weighted average of two estimates of the same parameter—one based on historical sample data and the other based on some other source or informationTime series estimation: forecasting a variable on the basis of lagged values of the variable being forecast

 - Discounted Cash Flow